 The Math Forum at NCTM

 The Math Forum is a leading center for mathematics and mathematics education on the Internet.
-Operating under the Drexel University School of Education, our mission is to provide resources, materials, activities, person-to-person interactions, and educational products and services that enrich and support teaching and learning in an increasingly technological world.
+Our mission is to provide resources, materials, activities, person-to-person interactions, and educational products and services that enrich and support teaching and learning in an increasingly technological world.
 Our online community includes teachers, students, researchers, parents, educators, and citizens at all levels who have an interest in math and math education.
 The Math Forum provides planning support and guidance, web space, and professional development for teachers and guest judges for the EMC to ensure that students derive the greatest benefit from the EMC.
 In addition, The Math Forum develops the Problems of the Week used in the EMC.
 More information about the Math Forum is available at mathforum.org.